aizahs31/10keys/README.md

 Standard keyboards have over 100 keys, which can be overwhelming for visually impaired users learning to navigate a computer.
 The **TouchKey Typing Trainer** solves this by using a minimalist 10-key layout.
 By combining single presses, double presses, and dual-key chords, users can type the entire alphabet.
 This application serves as an interactive, accessible training ground to master this unique layout.

 ## ✨ Features
-- 🔌 **Hardware Integration:** Connects seamlessly to Arduino devices via USB Serial or generic BLE modules using Web Bluetooth.
+- 🔌 **Hardware Integration:** Connects seamlessly to Arduino devices via USB Serial.
 - ⌨️ **Virtual Keyboard:** Real-time 10-key visualization that highlights on input to help users visualize their keypresses.
 - ⏱️ **Monkeytype-style Typing Mode:** Green/Red character tracking with instant WPM, Accuracy, Error counts, and Backspace support.
 - 🔊 **Voice Feedback:** High-speed, natural audio feedback utilizing the Web Speech API in-browser, or globally across your OS via the Python script.